httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ### Cross-origin protection

-To make sure that a dictionary can only impact content from the same origin where the dictionary was served, the URLPattern used for matching a dictionary to requests is guaranteed to be for the same origin that the dictionary is served from.
+To make sure that a dictionary can only impact content from the same origin where the dictionary was served, the {{URLPattern}} used for matching a dictionary to requests is guaranteed to be for the same origin that the dictionary is served from.